openebs/website/docs/main/user-guides/replicated-engine-user-guide/advanced-operations/HA.md

+---
+id: ha
+title: High Availability
+keywords:
+ - High Availability
+ - HA
+description: This guide will help you to enhance High Availability (HA) of the volume target with the nexus switch-over feature.
+---
 ## High Availability

 Mayastor 2.0 enhances High Availability (HA) of the volume target with the nexus switch-over feature.
 In the event of the target failure, the switch-over feature quickly detects the failure and spawns a new nexus to ensure I/O continuity.